-+ + I A B C Status column D ACTION status column does not exist is is status column set status column to createAndGo noError ->D or inconsistent- Value entValue inconsistent- Value set status column to createAndWait • inconsistent- Value set status column to active inconsistent- Value noError i see 2 ->D ->D ->D set status column to inconsistent- Value inconsist- entValue noError ->C notInService or or see 3 ->C ->C wrongValue set status noError noError noError noError destroy A ->A ->A ->A set any other column to some see 4 noError noError see 5 value see 1 ->C ->D (1) (1) goto B or C, depending on information available to the agent.
-(2) if other variable bindings included in the same PDU, provide values for all columns which are missing but required, then return noError and goto D. (3) if other variable bindings included in the same PDU, provide values for all columns which are missing but required, then return noError and goto C. (4) at the discretion of the agent, the return value may be either: ırn value may be inconsistentName: because the agent does not choose to create such an instance when the corresponding RowStatus instance does not exist, or inconsistentValue: if the supplied value is inconsistent with the state of some other MIB object's value, or noError: because the agent chooses to create the instance.
++ + I A B C Status column D ACTION status column does not exist is is status column set status column to createAndGo noError ->D or inconsistent- Value entValue inconsistent- Value set status column to createAndWait inconsistent- Value set status column to active inconsistent- Value noError see 2 ->D ->D ->D set status column to inconsistent- Value inconsist- entValue noError ->C notInService or or see 3 ->C ->C wrongValue set status noError noError noError noError destroy ->A ->A ->A ->A set any other column to some see 4 noError noError see 5 value + see 1 ->C ->D (1) goto B or C, depending on information available to the agent.
+(2) if other variable bindings included in the same PDU, provide values for all columns which are missing but required, then return noError and goto D. ) if other varia the same PDU, ovide values for quired, then ret ssing but (4) at the discretion of the agent, the return value may be either: inconsistentName: because the agent does not choose to create such an instance when the corresponding RowStatus instance does not exist, or inconsistentValue: if the supplied value is inconsistent with the state of some other MIB object's value, or noError: because the agent chooses to create the instance.
 If noError is returned, then the instance of the status column must also be created, and the new state is B or C, depending on the information available to the agent.
-If inconsistentName or inconsistentValue is returned, the row remains in state A. ) depending on t ther noError or res TE: Other proces sponse other that ongValue, noCrea an noError be Conceptual F Row Creation cor not obj mal t in use; creati selecting an ing the conce the agent do instance-ident eptual row; in: bes not supply tifier which is itializing any a default; and, Int teraction 1: Se lecting an Ir stance-Identi fier
+If inconsistentName or inconsistentValue is returned, the row remains in state A. (5) depending on the MIB definition for the column/table, either noError or inconsistentValue may be returned.
+NOTE: Other processing of the set request may result in a response other than noError being returned, e.g., wrongValue, noCreation, etc. Conceptual F Row Creation There are four potential interactions when creating a conceptual row: selecting an instance-identifier which is not in use; creating the conceptual row; initializing any objects for which the agent does not supply a default; and, making the conceptual row available for use by the managed device. tifier which is itializing any a default; and, Interaction 1: Selecting an Instance-Identifier fier